kninetimmy/Necksaver_xr/README.md

+Changelog for beta2:
+- smooth autorotation (linear multiplication for now) Thanks Firdimigdi!
+- a memory leak fixed
+- work on compatibility with native OpenXR games (MSFS) but not there yet.
+- Some UI work
+- Reset button is now called Center button to avoid confusion

 Installation:

-1. Create a folder and unzip XRNeckSafer.zip into it.
+1. Create a folder and unzip XRNeckSaferBeta2.zip into it.
 2. Copy the OpenXrApiLayer to %ProgramFiles% (e.g. C:\Program Files\OpenXrApiLayer)
    You will need admin rights to put them there.
 The install- and uninstall- scripts should be run from that location.
    The rest of the files in the .zip including the .exe can stay out of the %ProgramFiles% folder.
 No need to run the .exe as admin.